BebPrompt/BebPrompt.github.io/README.md

 1. The website loads a structure of artists and categories from the filesystem
 2. When a category is selected, it loads all audio files and their corresponding text descriptions
 3. Audio files and descriptions are paired based on matching filenames
-4. Audio can be played directly in the browser or downloaded
+4. Audio can be played directly in the browser

 ## File Structure